 Olivier: Yeah.
 So we’ve made two acquisitions and both were heavily tilted towards the tech platform, the product and the team.
 So we acquired companies to build upon.
 We didn’t acquire revenue streams to add to our sales engine.
 And in both cases what we optimized for is what’s going to happen after we close the deal.
 Are people going to stick around?
 How long are they going to stick around?
 Are we going to be able to build on top of that team and turn that team of 20 we just acquired into a department of a company that’s going to have 200 and 500 people?
 So it’s all optimized on the fit, what happens after the acquisition and if the companies are going to share the same values we do.

 JB: Cool.
 Last question.
 Short answer.
-I’m guessing there’s many founders in the audience here.
+I’m guessing there are many founders in the audience here.
 And what is the one advice for them and for me as well?
 Because I think most of us want to be customer-centric.
 So how do we make this work?
 What’s the one piece of advice that we should take out of this?

 Olivier: My piece of advice is really, look for the bad news.
 You run towards the bad news.
-Whether it’s early, when you just shipped a product, whether it’s late when you’re renewing a big customer, the wrong thing to do is, you know there’s some issue in some account and then you show up in front of the customer and you hope they’re not going to be, you’re not going to bring it up.
+Whether it’s early, when you just shipped a product, whether it’s late when you’re renewing a big customer, the wrong thing to do is, you know there’s some issue in some account and then you show up in front of the customer and you hope they’re not going to bring it up.
 Hey, maybe with a bit of luck, we can get away with it.
 Actually, no, the first thing you do is you talk about it, you bring it up and then you actually hear directly from the customer what they have to say about it.
-It actually goes a long way towards building the partnership and it also helps you learn from the discussion with you customers.
+It actually goes a long way towards building the partnership and it also helps you learn from the discussion with your customers.

 JB: Cool.
 Thanks.
 Time to wrap it up here.
 One thing that I take out as well as it’s a lot about the culture.
 It’s a lot about also coming from the top.
-And so it brings it back for what we’re doing also at PLATO is really helping your engineering team ingrain the culture in their day to day actions.
+And so it brings it back for what we’re doing also at PLATO is really helping your engineering team ingrain the culture in their day-to-day actions.
 So if you want to learn more about what we’re doing, just come to our booth.
 Thanks a lot, Olivier.

 Olivier: Thank you.